yonkov/Simple-Tour-Guide/readme.txt

 Requires at least: 4.4
 Requires PHP: 5.2.4
 Tested up to: 5.7
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2

-Easily add an interactive step-by-step user guide (introduction tour) for your visitors from a friendly admin interface.
+Easily add an interactive step-by-step user guide (intro tour) for your visitors from a friendly admin interface.

 == Description ==
 Simple Tour Guide is an easy to use step-by-step onboarding user guide that lets you create an interactive guided tour for your visitors.